mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Why is it bad for someone else to have your passport number?

-Hey crime gang, welcome back to Identity Fraud tips and tricks with Alex
+Hey crime gang, welcome back to Identity Fraud tips and tricks with Alex.

 Well, it's government-issued ID.
 It's how you prove you're you.
+The fact that you have your passport and I don't is how you prevent _me_ from convincing the government that I'm you.

-Just having the information on the passport is not quite as powerful as the full physical passport, but it's still not good optics to post yours on Instagram.
+Just having the information on the passport is not quite as powerful as a photo of the full physical passport, with your photo and everything.

 With your passport number, someone could:

-//todo lol
+* Book an international flight as you (but not actually fly on it without the physical passport)
-* Register a SIM card (and so get an internet connection that's traceable to you, not them)
+* Register a SIM card (and so get an internet connection that's traceable to you, not them, hiding them from the government)
+* Create a fake physical passport from a template, with the correct passport number (which they then use to cross a border, open a bank account, or anything)
 * who knows what else, not me, bc i have never done a crime

 ### Is a booking reference a password?

 Yes, but it's not treated like one.

+## When did all of this happen?

+## I'm like, a journalist or something, and I want to talk to you
+Sure!
+Slide into my DMs at [@mangopdf](https://twitter.com/mangopdf), or, if you must, my bad DMs at [mangodotpdf@gmail.com](mailto:mangodotpdf@gmail.com).

 ### Whoa how r u such a hacker I wish I could be a hacker like u
 C'mon buDdY you read the blog post.
 You know this wasn't hacking.
 But I suppose I could,,,, detail my philosophy on hacking, unprompted.